bobspirko.ca | HOME | CANADA TRIPS | US TRIPS | HIKING | SNOWSHOEING

 GPS Tracks

-I became interested in GPS receivers when I first heard about them in the '90s.
-But back then the U.S. Military feared they could be misused, so they crippled civilian use to an accuracy of just 100 m.
-Useless for routefinding, I thought.
-Then the U.S. relaxed its position and in May 2000, after flipping a switch, accuracy for general use narrowed down to 20 m.
-Two months later, I bought a Garmin Etrex.
-In 2003 I began adding route maps to my web pages.
+I first heard about GPS receivers in the ‘90s.
+However, the U.S. Military feared misuse and limited civilian use to 100 m accuracy, making it useless for routefinding.
+After relaxing its position in May 2000, accuracy narrowed to 20 m.
+Two months later, I bought a Garmin Etrex which greatly added my routefinding.
+In 2003, I began adding maps to my web pages.

-In 2005 Google Earth made a startling appearance on the Internet scene.
-Incredibly, GPS tracks could be placed on a 3D image of a mountain and studied from any angle.
-Few hikers had GPS receivers back then, but anyone with Internet access could use Google Earth.
-I began adding Google Earth (KML) tracks to my trip reports.
+In 2005, Google Earth appeared on the internet, allowing users to place GPS tracks on 3D mountain images and study them from any angle.
+Though few hikers had GPS receivers, anyone with internet access could use Google Earth.
+I started adding Google Earth (KML) tracks to my trip reports.

-It never occurred to me that anyone would want to use an entire track to find their way up a mountain, but one day someone requested a GPX track explaining they couldn't convert KML to GPX.
-So I began including both track formats.
-It wasn’t long before GPS use caught fire, and I began getting requests for tracks for my earlier trips which lacked them.
-So I went back and added tracks to virtually all my older postings.
+I didn’t expect anyone to want to use an entire track to find their way up a mountain, but someone requested a GPX track because they couldn’t convert KML to GPX.
+So I started including both formats.
+GPS use caught fire, and I began getting requests for tracks from my earlier trips.
+I added tracks to most of my older postings.

 My tracks are edited, extraneous points removed, which is a good thing: there’s no point in following my tracks whether I’ve gone off-route accidentally or intentionally to explore.
 Since routefinding is usually easier on the way down a mountain, I often use my descent tracks on out-and-back trips.

-A word of caution about GPS tracks: they don’t replace experience and commonsense.
-One scrambler attempted to follow my track in winter conditions when I climbed Mt Kidd when it was dry.
-He fell, was seriously injured and had to be heli-rescued.
-Years later, by chance, he recognized me while hiking in Icefields.
-He was happy to meet me, and said he had completely recovered and resumed hiking albeit less risky routes.
+A word of caution: GPS tracks don’t replace experience and common sense.
+One scrambler tried following my Mount Kidd track in winter conditions when I climbed it in the summer.
+He fell, was seriously injured, and had to be heli-rescued.
+Years later, he recognised me while hiking in Banff and was happy to meet me.
+He had recovered and resumed hiking, albeit less riskily.

 Trip Stats

-Following Alan Kane's format in his book, Scrambles in the Canadian Rockies, I record the summit elevation and the height gain, the latter determined by the difference between the lowest and highest points reached (in some cases, the lowest elevation is below the trailhead).
-In 2023 I began including cumulative elevation gain.
-I’ve always posted my figures, however accurate or inaccurate they may be.
-My first GPS receivers weren’t as precise as those nowadays so my early trip reports may reflect discrepancies.
+I record the summit elevation and height gain, determined by the difference between the lowest and highest points reached.
+In 2023, I began including cumulative elevation gain.
+I’ve always posted my figures, though they may be inaccurate due to the limitations of early GPS receivers.

 The trip time reflects the total time of the trip.
-Only recently have apps calculated moving times.
-Likewise total elevation gain is a recent development, and the numbers shouldn't be taken seriously.
-Total elevation gain can vary among participants with the same app on the same trip and vary wildly with different apps.
+Total elevation gain is also a recent development, and the numbers should be taken with a grain of salt.
+It can vary among participants with the same app on the same trip and wildly with different apps.

 Videos

-For several years I produced short videos of my trips.
-Although I enjoyed creating them, I found it demanding and time-consuming.
-On the trail, video shots competed with other activities, such as routefinding and looking for photos.
-Invariably, I ended up with too few photos or too little video.
-Back at home, I spent hours compiling clips and adding voice-overs.
-The little feedback I received indicated my videos weren’t that popular.
-In 2012 I stopped producing movies that summarized my trips.
+For several years, I produced short videos of my trips, but they were demanding and time-consuming.
+Competing with routefinding and photo-taking while hiking, I often ended up with insufficient footage.
+Back home, I spent hours compiling clips and adding voice-overs.
+The little feedback I received indicated my videos weren’t popular.
+In 2012 I stopped producing movies that summarised my trips.

 Not a One-Man Show